 Classical mythology is absolutely filled with all sorts of bizarre and disturbing stories involving horrific deeds such as murder, cannibalism, rape, incest, bestiality, filicide, fratricide, self-cannibalism, and mutilation.
 Just for fun, here is a compilation of some of the most disturbing stories from classical mythology.

-Continue reading “A Compilation of the Most Disturbing Stories from Classical Mythology”Category: ancient religions
+Continue reading “A Compilation of the Most Disturbing Stories from Classical Mythology”What Evidence Is There for Atheism in Ancient Greece?

 A frequent question I have encountered is the question of whether there were atheists in ancient Greece.
 This is a question that is surprisingly difficult to answer and I think the most appropriate answer is something along the lines of “sort of, but not exactly.”
 Although it is certainly possible that there were people in ancient Greece who rejected the existence of all deities, the historical evidence for the existence of such individuals is extremely limited to say the very least.